The Canterville Ghost (1996 film): Plot

-Ginny discovers that the lines of the play brought back sad memories for Sir Simon.
+Ginny discovers that the lines of the play evoked sad memories for Sir Simon.
 He confesses that he drove his wife insane after being tricked into thinking she had been unfaithful and that Lady Eleanor killed herself.
 Surrendering himself to Eleanor's family for punishment, Sir Simon was locked in the cell to starve and cursed by a witch, who condemned him to haunt the house by night and lament the death of his wife by day.
 Sir Simon can only rest if he is redeemed and allowed to pass on.
-Sir Simon reveals that Ginny has already fulfilled part of the prophecy by weeping for him.
+Sir Simon reveals Ginny has partially fulfilled the prophecy by weeping for him.
 Next, she must pray for him.
 Sir Simon takes her through a portal in the fireplace to the "Realm of Darkness" to plead to the Angel of Death on his behalf.

-The next morning, Hiram goes to Ginny's bedroom to try to make amends and discovers she isn't there.
+The next morning, Hiram goes to Ginny's bedroom to make amends but she is missing.
 Panicking, the family search the house and estate aided by Francis, the Umneys, Lord Canterville and the locals.
-They find the cloak Ginny was wearing in the library and everyone but Hiram realises that Ginny has been taken away by the ghost.
-Hiram starts to hear Ginny's voice in his mind and sees her image in Sir Simon's portrait, causing him to start believing in ghosts.
+They find the cloak Ginny was wearing in the library and everyone but Hiram realises that Ginny has been taken by the ghost.
+Hiram hears Ginny's voice in his mind and sees her image in Sir Simon's portrait, causing him to start believing in ghosts.
 That night, they hear a mysterious noise and rush to the library, where the fireplace opens to reveal Ginny trying to get home from the Realm of Darkness.
 Her family and Francis rescue her before the portal closes.

-Ginny takes the family to Sir Simon's cell and they find his chained skeleton.
-Gabriel disappears, no longer needed, and they hear the chapel bell (which is broken) ring out.
-Outside, a dead almond tree comes back to life and blooms, fulfilling the prophecy and confirming that Sir Simon is redeemed.
+Ginny takes the family to Sir Simon's cell where they find his chained skeleton.
+Gabriel disappears, no longer needed, and they hear the broken chapel bell ring out.
+Outside, a dead almond tree returns to life and blooms, fulfilling the prophecy and confirming that Sir Simon is redeemed.

-The family decide to stay at Canterville indefinitely, with the blessing of Lord Canterville (who gives Ginny a ring that once belonged to Lady Eleanor) and have Sir Simon's remains buried in the garden beside Lady Eleanor's.
-Francis and Ginny visit the grave and Ginny thanks Sir Simon for everything he taught her about life, death and how love is stronger than both.
+The family decide to stay at Canterville indefinitely and with Lord Canterville's blessing.
+He gives Ginny a ring that belonged to Lady Eleanor and has Sir Simon's remains buried in the garden beside Lady Eleanor.
+Francis and Ginny visit the grave and Ginny thanks Sir Simon for everything he taught her about life, death, and how love is stronger than both.
 Ghostly voices are heard, implying that Sir Simon has been reunited with his wife and is finally happy.